 CIRAGAN PALACE KEMPINSKI

 A tanGO TO istanbul Classic.
-Most prestigous venue of Istanbul will host tanGO TO istanbul 2nd night.
+Most prestigous venue of Istanbul will host tanGO TO istanbul last and biggest night.
 It is the most beautifull venue af all time.

 This luxe hotel in an ornate, former Ottoman palace overlooking the Bosphorus Strait.